VA-Explorer/va_explorer/docs/training/admin_guides.md

-District, Level 2 Administrative Boundary Name, One of the `label::English` values as defined in the VA XLSForm Name, Facility or Hospital Name, One of the `label::English` values as defined in the VA XLSForm Key, Facility or Hospital XML Value, The choice name associated with the `label::English` defined in the previous column Status, Whether the facility is still actively producing VAs, Boolean
+District, Level 2 Administrative Boundary Name, One of the `label::English` values as defined in the VA XLSForm Name, Facility or Hospital Name, One of the `label::English` values as defined in the VA XLSForm Key, Facility or Hospital XML Value, The choice name associated with the `label::English` defined in the previous column Status, Whether the facility is still actively producing VAs, One of: 'Active' or 'Inactive'
 ```

 Following this command, VA Explorer should support geographic restrictions to any